kiranraathod/grading_flashcard_app/client/docs/hardcoded_bugs/ui-localization-checklist/task_3_implementation_progress.md

 ## Implementation Status

-Task 3.1 (Define design system constants) has been completed.
-The design system now includes a comprehensive set of spacing values, border radii, elevation values, and responsive breakpoints, along with helper methods for accessing these constants.
+Task 3.1 (Define design system constants) and Task 3.2 (Create responsive dimension helpers) have been completed.
+The responsive design system now includes:

-Work has begun on the responsive design system implementation, with Task 3.1 providing the foundation for the remaining subtasks.
+1. A comprehensive set of spacing values, border radii, elevation values, and breakpoints
+2. Screen-aware dimension scaling utilities
+3. Adaptive spacing based on device size
+4. Orientation-aware layout components
+5. Responsive text scaling utilities
+6. Device type detection

+With these foundations in place, we can now proceed with applying the responsive design system to specific UI components in the subsequent tasks.

 ## Planned Approach